By Toni Lynn Davis, MHA, CNHA, FACHCA

 CEO and President Green Hill Inc.

 Growing up around senior care all my life I have often thought about what I would want in a living situation when I am older.
 Spending the majority of my life as a single mom and an independent woman, my friends and I would often envision that we would all live together.
-Even today we imagine ourselves in a Green House® Home together.
+Even today we imagine ourselves in a The Villas at Green Hill together.
 Being a part of a tight knit community is what makes family.
 It is what we crave as humans especially as we age.
 I often teasingly remind my children that they will have to take care of me when I am aged, but the truth is like many elders I wouldn’t want to burden them.
 I will want my own home where I have friends and people I trust around me, who enjoy the same things I enjoy, and who are going through the same things that I am.

 Collective living, co-housing, and home sharing for seniors can be a cost effective and emotionally supportive opportunity for elders who have, or don’t have partners, and an alternative to a retirement community, an institutional nursing home or the isolating experience of aging in place alone.
 Generally the idea for collective living, co-housing and home sharing includes, shared living spaces, cooking, chores, and sometimes shared finances.
 Co-housing and home sharing may include private bedrooms and bathrooms in a single family home.
 Collective housing and co-housing can be separate houses for each resident or pair around a centrally shared outdoor or indoor space.
 Today we see many senior living options heading in this direction providing more choice.